WIN-Services/backend-interview/README.md

       - Brief instructions on how to setup the environment to run your project
       - What parts of the spec were completed, how much time you spent, and any particular problems you ran into

-## Evaluation
-We are looking for:
-1. Communication
-2. Solution Design
-3. Completeness
-4. Code clarity / readability